Extremal Quantiles under Two-Way Clustering: Abstract

 \section{Abstract}

-This paper investigates extremal quantiles under two-way cluster dependence.
-We demonstrate that the limiting distribution of the unconditional intermediate order quantiles in the tails converges to a Gaussian distribution.
-This is remarkable as two-way cluster dependence entails potential non-Gaussianity in general, but extremal quantiles do not suffer from this issue even in degenerate cases.
-Building upon this result, we extend our analysis to extremal quantile regressions of intermediate order. \\ {\bf Keywords:} asymptotic Gaussianity, extremal quantile, two-way clustering
+This paper studies extremal quantiles under two-way clustered dependence.
+We show that the limiting distribution of unconditional intermediate-order tail quantiles is Gaussian.
+This result is notable because two-way clustering typically leads to non-Gaussian limiting behavior.
+Remarkably, extremal quantiles remain asymptotically Gaussian even in degenerate cases.
+Building on this insight, we extend our analysis to extremal quantile regression at intermediate orders.
+Simulation results corroborate our theoretical findings.
+Finally, we provide an empirical application to growth-at-risk, showing that earlier empirical conclusions remain robust even after accounting for two-way clustered dependence in panel data and the focus on extreme quantiles. \\ {\bf Keywords:} asymptotic Gaussianity, extremal quantile, two-way clustering